 Free flu jab

-Certain groups of people are entitle to a free flu vaccination:
+Certain groups of people are entitled to a free flu vaccination:

 - anyone with a long-term medical condition (aged six months or older)